 Felonies encompass a variety of charges, and we know that a one-size-fits-all approach is not going to help you with your case.
 In fact, at Riebling & Payton, PLLC, our Westchester County felony defense attorneys Marcia Payton and Stephen Riebling employ a team approach that has resulted in successful outcomes for their clients.
 Marcia Payton was once on the other side of the courtroom as a New York City narcotics prosecutor and Stephen Riebling has been one of the preeminent trial defense attorneys in Westchester County for decades.
-By virtue of their unique backgrounds and perspectives, our firm is better able to help you understand what prosecutors are thinking, what you can expect throughout the process, what your best defenses are, and what your options are in your best interests.

 - Grand theft